nmidzic20/Island-3D-Unity-game/README.md

 # Installation

-`unity` directory contains game files to be opened in Unity.
+`unity` directory contains game files to be opened in Unity (navigate to Resources/Scenes and run the scene).
 `exe` directory contains .exe game file.

 To start the game, navigate to `exe` and run `Island.exe`.